My Now-Adult Montessori Children

 But, when I think about it, one of the qualities that impresses me the most (and I’m sure it comes at least in large part from Montessori principles) is the comfortableness both my kids have with being who they are.
 As teenagers (and adults), they didn’t feel a need to experiment with drinking or drugs to fit in with their peers.
 They’ve stayed lifelong vegetarians even if their peers encouraged them to eat meat.

 Will and Christina are both entrepreneurs and very comfortable with running their own businesses and finding new, creative ways to improve their businesses.
-If you’d like to see my kids in action as adults, I’ll share a few YouTube videos of them.
+If you’d like to see my kids in action as adults, I’ll share a few YouTube videos.

 Here’s DJ Will’s Wedding Video: